emzSid/ScyPhy-Football-Data-Project/README.md

         - To get the best lineup of the whole dataframe write 'all' (string) as the second argument
         - For the best lineup of a specific team write the corresponding nationality_name as string as second argument
         - the third argument can be the name of any column with integers
+- player_info(dataframe, player_name):
+        - The first argument is the name of the whole dataframe
+        - The second argument is an entry of the column 'short_name'